- Coaching Communities

 - Belbin’s Team Roles - Not as well known as some models but a favourite of mine and hugely helpful in team interactions.
 Are you a “Team Player” who wants everyone to be happy and feel heard, a “Completer-Finisher” or the more dynamic “Shaper” who wants to get going now?
 There are 9 team roles and this model helps team members understandhow conflict occurs and value each other’s strengths more ie. work better as a team.

 - The Enneagram (descriptions) or go straight to The Enneagram Institute Tests.
 There are 9 types (are you an Investigator, Loyalist, Challenger?) and they claim many uses – including personally, in business, parenting and culturally – for more about these practical applications click here.

 - Via Strengths Survey - Self proclaimed, “world’s most scientifically validated tool for measuring character strengths.”
 240 questions to identify identify your top signature strengths which takes about 30 minutes.
 Initial report is free with an option to pay for a fuller report.
 My top 5 strengths are Curiosity and Interest in the World, Perspective (wisdom), Creativity (ingenuity and originality), Fairness (equity and justice) and lastly Hope (optimism).

-- True Colours - I haven’t found a free version of this (yet), but True Colours is quite well known and used in business.
-Are you Orange, Gold, Greenor Blue?
+- True Colors - True Colors is quite well known and used in business.
+Are you Orange, Gold, Green or Blue?